 Like all speakers, headphones, and earbuds distort different parts of the audio spectrum.
 No two pairs of headphones will sound the same.
 While several objective factors separate high-quality and low-quality sound, personal preference is perhaps the most important consideration.

 These work by using a static magnetic field paired against an active coil.
-The coil creates an electrical current that disrupts the static current from the magnet when a signal is applied.
+The coil generates an electrical current that disrupts the magnet’s static current when a signal is applied.
 That coil is attached to a membrane that vibrates and amplifies those vibrations, resulting in sound waves.

 Codecs discard data to compress it, which some folks would argue causes a loss in sound quality, but what probably matters more is if both devices (sending and receiving) have the same codecs.
-If the codecs are mismatched, the audio will need to be decompressed and recompressed which may result in a loss in sound quality.
-As long as both devices are capable of processing data at a high rate, you likely won’t run into issues.
+If the codecs are mismatched, the audio will need to be decompressed and recompressed, which may result in a loss in sound quality.
+As long as both devices can process data at a high rate, you likely won’t run into issues.

-Many headphone companies offer EQ customization through their downloadable apps, which will allow users to customize the audio profile of their favorite songs and podcasts.
-You can also do this on Apple Music and Spotify in the settings menu.
+Many headphone companies offer EQ customization through their downloadable apps, allowing users to adjust the audio profiles of their favorite songs and podcasts.
+You can also do this in the settings menu on Apple Music and Spotify.

 Active Noise Canceling & Passthrough